 Crash helmet for feet

-The first advert for Bata Industrial boots and shoes appeared in the NOSA (National Occupational Safety Association) magazine with the by-line ‘Crash helmet for feet’.
+The first advert for Bata Industrials boots and shoes appeared in the NOSA (National Occupational Safety Association) magazine with the by-line ‘Crash helmet for feet’.
 Previously worked with empowerment companies and secured various Government footwear tenders.
-The Bata Industrial business continued to grow over the years and current sales of Safety boots and shoes, gumboots, as well as uniform shoes now exceed 4.000.000 pairs annually.
+The Bata Industrials business continued to grow over the years and current sales of Safety boots and shoes, gumboots, as well as uniform shoes now exceed 4.000.000 pairs annually.

 New collection, high standards